DanielHemmati/ccwc-in-go/README.md

 docker run -it ccwc # or with any flag like above
 ```

+## Project Structure

+This section provides an overview of the purpose of the key files in this project:

+- **main.go**: The main entry point of the application.
+It handles command-line arguments, processes the input file or standard input, and prints the results.
+- **reader.go**: Contains the `CountLinesWordsBytes` function, which counts the number of lines, words, and bytes in a given file.
+This function does the most of the work.
+- **stdin_util.go**: Contains the `StdinUtil` function, which opens the file provided as a command-line argument or returns the standard input if no file is specified.
+- **stat.go**: Contains the `Stat` function, which retrieves and returns the file information for a given file path, including details such as file size, permissions, and modification time.
+(You can use this instead of `reader.go` file)
+- **mem.go**: Contains the `Mem` function, which returns the memory usage of the program.
+Just put `Mem()` in the beginning and end of the `main` function.
+- **reader_test.go**: Contains the tests for the `CountLinesWordsBytes` function.

 ## Credits

 I studied other codes who have completed this challenge in Go.
 Here is the list: